 These pods, taken as a whole, should be easy to use; this is one of the main reasons you would opt for them over a traditional box of powder or gel.
 We look at the packaging, biodegradability, and whether a product claims to be septic safe, trying to tease out the subtle differences between these products.

 In testing, we discovered a slight preference for dissolvable packs.
 These include the Cascade products Platinum and Complete ActionPacs in addition to the Finish Quantum, Seventh Generation Free & Clear, Amazon Basics Detergent Pacs, Mrs. Meyers Clean Day, Lemi Shine, and Dapple Baby.
-They are easier to just grab from the container or bag and put into a dishwasher.
-The caveat is that your hands need to be fairly dry so that the pack doesn't stick to them.
+They are easier to just grab from the container or bag and put into a dishwasher — just make sure your hands are fairly dry so that the pack doesn't stick to them.
 In practice, we found that it won't ruin most pods if they become slightly damp in the process of removing them from the larger package; it is more important to keep the inside of the container dry so that the rest of the pods don't get ruined.

 Smell